Alexander Bain Moncrieff

 In 1888 Moncrieff became engineer in chief of South Australia at a salary of £1000 a year, and a little later the departments of waterworks, sewerage, harbours and jetties, were placed under his charge.
 He was elected M.I.C.E., England, in 1888, and America in 1894.
 He was chairman of the supply and tender board, and afterwards president of the public service association.
-He was Chairman of the Municipal Tramways Trust from its inception and appointment of W. G. T. Goodwan as its Chief Engineer in May 1907 then General Manager fifteen months later.
+He was Chairman of the Municipal Tramways Trust from its inception and appointment of W. G. T. Goodman as its Chief Engineer in May 1907 then General Manager fifteen months later.
 He was appointed railway commissioner of South Australia in 1909 but also did important work outside that department.
 He was responsible for the planning of the outer harbour, the Bundaleer and Barossa water scheme, and the Happy Valley waterworks.
-He retired from the position of railway commissioner in 1916, and took pride in the fact that during the seven years he was in charge, no serious accident occurred for which any railway employee could be blamed.
+He retired from the position of railway commissioner in 1916, succeeded by James McGuire, and took pride in the fact that during the seven years he was in charge, no serious accident occurred for which any railway employee could be blamed.
 Moncrieff's motto had always been "safety first".
 He retired as chairman of the Municipal Tramways Trust in January 1922, after 15 years service.
 He had much to do with the early stages of the Murray Water scheme, though the actual work was not begun in his time.
 He was also responsible for the south-eastern drainage scheme.
 He died at Adelaide on 11 April 1928.
 He married in 1877 Mary Benson, daughter of Edward Sunter, who survived him with a son and a daughter.
 He was created C.M.G. in 1909.